Focused assessment with sonography for trauma: Extended FAST

-The E-FAST allows for the assessment of a patient's lungs by adding vies of the lungs using sonography to the FAST exam.
+The E-FAST allows for the assessment of a patient's lungs by adding views of the lungs using sonography to the FAST exam.
 This allows for the detection of a collapsed lung known as a pneumothorax with the absence of normal ‘lung-sliding’ and ‘comet-tail’ artifact seen on the ultrasound.
 Compared with supine chest radiography, bedside sonography has superior sensitivity (49–99% versus 27–75%), similar specificity (95–100%), and can be performed in under a minute, this making it well suited to settings without immediate access to more accurate investigations such as CT scanning.
 Several recent prospective studies have validated its use in the setting of trauma resuscitation, and have also shown that ultrasound can provide an accurate estimation of pneumothorax size.
 Although radiography or CT scanning is generally feasible, immediate bedside detection of a pneumothorax confirms what are often ambiguous physical findings in unstable patients.
 In addition, in the patient undergoing positive-pressure ventilation, the detection of an unknown pneumothorax prior to CT scanning may hasten treatment and subsequently prevent development of a tension pneumothorax, a deadly complication if not treated immediately, and deterioration while in the CT scanner.